furiosa-ai/furiosa-sdk/docs/en/source/software/python-sdk.rst

 Setting Python Environment with Conda
 -------------------------------------------------------

-Conda provides an independent Python environment for certain applications.
+Conda provides an isolated Python environment for certain applications.
 Please refer to `Conda`_ for details.

 Installation requires download of Conda program.